Skip to main content

 You feel the pressure to be in control all the time…with food, relationships, your job, your appearance.
 You may be fed up with melting down over a picture of yourself, feeling like you can’t stop thinking about food no matter what you do, or feeling hopeless that things will ever get better.
 You might not even remember a time things didn’t feel this way.
 But one thing is for sure: you’re ready for some relief.
 You’re ready to go clothes shopping without fear.
 You’re ready to start spending time with friends again.
 Most of all, you’re ready to feel fulfilled and have the life you want.
 Clients come to me looking for a therapist who “gets” it, because therapy should be a place where you feel safe and supported to explore the roots of your relationship with food and body.
 Sessions with me are interactive and collaborative, and we always go at your pace, never pushing to a place you don’t feel ready to be.
 As an experienced eating disorder therapist, I believe that all women deserve to have permission (from themselves) to live full and empowered lives.
 You don’t have to keep feeling like a failure because your body has changed, and you don’t have to do it alone.
 Reach out today for a free 15-minute consultation.
 I can’t wait to hear from you.

-Photo of Heidi Bluming
+Photo of Rebecca Pardal

 Clinical Social Work/Therapist